githubEdit

 What you'll see:

-What's happening: The verifier detected a potential zero-byte memory read.
-This typically happens when your length calculations might result in zero, or when the verifier can't prove that the length is definitely non-zero.
+Cause: The verifier detected a potential zero-byte memory read.
+This typically occurs when length calculations might result in zero, or when the verifier cannot prove the length is non-zero.

 Real-world example: